 Fast growth and a focus on ESG

-In 2020, we are elevated to the FTSE 100, launching an inaugural €500m Eurobond, moving to a new London headquarters and opening an office in Milan.
+In 2020, launch an inaugural €500m Eurobond, moving to a new London headquarters and opening an office in Milan.
 Antje Hensel-Roth joins the Board as Chief People and External Affairs Officer.

 As the Covid-19 pandemic comes to a head, we work hard to continue to deliver outstanding performance.
 Our focus on managing our business based on inclusion and responsibility becomes ever more important amid enormous challenge on the physical and mental wellbeing of our teams, our stakeholders and partners.

 At the end of 2020, we win the Financial News Alternatives Provider of the Year award, and ICG achieves its highest-ever score in the annual UN PRI responsible investing assessment.

 In 2021, we continue our expansion, opening an office in Dubai.